Oak Park and River Forest High School: History

+Boundary

+The boundary of the school district, which is also the attendance boundary of the high school, includes all of Oak Park and almost all of the area of River Forest (the remaining part of River Forest is zoned for recreational/institutional use).
+The feeder school districts are Oak Park Elementary School District 97 and River Forest School District 90.

 Traditions

 School crest

 The school's crest is a shield divided into three sections.
 The top left section depicts an acorn cradled in the leaves of an oak tree.
-The bottom section consists of horizontal wavy lines, suggesting a flowing river, while the right section depicts a group of three trees which represents a park or forest (thus incorporating the town names "oak park and river forest").
+The bottom section consists of horizontal wavy lines, suggesting a flowing river, while the right section depicts a group of three trees which represents a park or forest (thus incorporating the town names "Oak Park and River Forest").
 The top left section is separated from the other two sections by a wide divider inscribed with the school's motto ΤΑ Γ'ΑΡΙΣΤΑ (Those things that are best).
 The crest has been a symbol of the school since 1908.

 Scholarship Cup

 Instead of having a valedictorian, the high school presents the Scholarship Cup.
 This is an award presented to the graduating seniors with the highest weighted GPA in their graduating class after the seventh semester of enrollment (though transfer students remain eligible for the award, provided they have been in attendance for five semesters before the Cup is awarded.